martinopiaggi/summarize/README.md

      - Go to **Runtime** > **Change runtime type** > Set **Hardware accelerator** to **GPU**.
 3. **Input Video Source**:
    - Input the video URL or file path.
-   - Select the source type (YouTube Video, Google Drive Video Link, Dropbox Video Link, Local File).
+    - Select the source type (YouTube Video, Google Drive Video Link, Dropbox Video Link, Local File):
+      - For Google Drive, use the path relative to "My Drive".
+      - For Dropbox, use the public sharing link.
-   - If source is a Youtube video, it's recommended to use the available YouTube captions to save on transcription time and API usage.
+      - For Youtube video, is recommended to use the available YouTube captions to save on transcription time and API usage.
 4. **Set Transcription Settings**:
    - **The transcription settings are applied only if you want to use Whisper transcription and not Youtube Captions.**
    - Choose between cloud (Groq endpoint) or local Whisper: